 “Mai told you?”
 I said before spooning another chunk of grilled banana.
-When I came down the steps, I had seen Cao and Mai talking at the door.
+When I came down the steps, I saw Cao and Mai talking at the door.
 I should’ve known they were plotting to help me.

-We were at a food stall Cao had been raving about, sitting in the in the shade of a small park on the elbow of a relatively calm street.
+We were at a food stall Cao had been raving about, sitting in the shade of a small park on the elbow of a quiet street.
 Cao was a junior at the high school where I would be teaching, and befriended me, wanting to practice her English.
-We had ordered two bowls of grilled banana swimming in creamed coconut, sweetened condensed milk and tapioca pearls.
+We had ordered two bowls of grilled banana swimming in creamed coconut, sweetened condensed milk, and tapioca pearls.
 It was ridiculously good.
 A huddle of pedicabs lounged beneath a stand of trees, smoking and chatting.
 Two napped with their hats over their eyes.
 I was feeling better just getting out of Mrs. H’s house.
 But talking about Tết reminded me there was something unresolved that I would have to figure out.
-I didn’t want to think about it, and instead just watch the vendor, a woman who worked quick and efficiently with her neat portable grill and gas tank.
-When customers approached she whipped around and unfolded small plastic tables and pointed to the stack of plastic stools.
+I didn’t want to think about it and instead just watched the vendor, a woman who worked quickly and efficiently with her neat portable grill and gas tank.
+When customers approached, she whipped around and unfolded small plastic tables and pointed to the stack of plastic stools.
 When the sticky, searing smoke from the grill floated over to us, I couldn’t help but wonder how she tolerated it.
 I had thought of myself as someone who liked hot weather, but with the humidity — and everything else — I was learning heat was something I couldn’t handle well.

-“Yes, Mai told me,” Cao said, focusing me.
+“Yes, Mai told me,” Cao said, breaking my thought.
 “Would you like to be our guest?”